Ambareeshvs/BaseFramework/README.md

 C# Api-Client framework template

 This is a .NET Core 6.0 project which helps to understand how to connect API's with client application.
 This web application contains some CRUD functions for Ads, News and Post.
-The Admin user has given all privilages and a commin user has restricted privilages.
+The Admin user has given all privilages and a common user has restricted privilages.

 The Backend Folder contains the API and it's code and the Frontend Folder contains the client side.